 Any accepted paper included in the final program is expected to have at least one author or qualified proxy present the paper at the virtual conference, by uploading a video presentation and being present at the corresponding Question and Answer (Q&A) Forum.
 This Q&A Forum will consist of a public board associated with each paper where attendees may post questions.
 Questions posted during one week after the scheduled presentation time should be answered within the next 72 hours after posting.
 Session chairs will monitor the activity of these Q&A sessions and will be asked to report back on situations of inactivity, which will potentially imply the declaration of a no-show.
 Should this be the case, the paper will not be published by IEEE on IEEE Xplore® or other public access forums, but will still be distributed to conference attendees as conference proceedings and the copyright of these papers will belong to IEEE, unless reclaimed by submitting a request to IEEE.
 Conference organizers are required to collect attendance records and a list of any non-presented papers and submit to IEEE Signal Processing Society.

-Exceptions to this policy will be made by the Technical Program Chair of the conference only if there is evidence that the no show occurred because of unanticipated events beyond the control of the authors, and every option available to the authors to present the paper was exhausted.
-The no show authors may appeal the decision of the Technical Program Chair to the Vice President Conferences
+Exceptions to this policy will be made by the Technical Program Chair(s) of the conference only if there is evidence that the no-show occurred because of unanticipated events beyond the control of the authors, and every option available to the authors to present the paper was exhausted.
+The no-show authors may appeal the decision of the Technical Program Chair to the VP-Conferences.